joao-works/Magic-Localization/README.md

 ## ✨ The Magic Localization Initiative
 Hello!
 And welcome to the Magic Localization Initiative.
 This is the community language repository for [Magic](https://magic.joogps.com).

-If you'd like to have your language supported by Magic and know how to use Git, feel free to make a pull request to this repositry and add it.
-Please follow the guidelines too!
+If you'd like to have your language fully supported by Magic or make a correction to the current translations and know how to use Git, feel free to make a pull request to this repository and add it.

 ## Supported languages
 - English
 - Portuguese

 ### Pending
-- French
-- German
-- Spanish
+To know the pending languages, please check the [issues section](https://github.com/joao-works/Magic-Localization/issues).

+But please, follow the guidelines:

 ## Guidelines